Hornflakes/weather-scraping/README.md

 **User:**

 1. copy what's inside the `dist` folder
-2. create your excel file
+2. create your excel at the same level
 3. update `config.xlsx`

    - your excel name
    - your sheet name
-   - the index of the first(date) column: `column number - 1`
+   - the index of the first (date) column: `column number - 1`

      [Column letter to number converter](https://www.vishalon.net/blog/excel-column-letter-to-number-quick-reference)